opnsense/docs/source/manual/opnsense_tools.rst

 The -c changes the default core to plugin repo and adds the patch to the system.

-It is also possible to add patches from differnt users, just add -a githubusername before -c
+It is also possible to add patches from different users, just add -a githubusername before -c